spinnaker/spinnaker.github.io/setup/security/authentication/ssl.md

 If you have different DNS names for your Deck and Gate endpoints, you can either create a certificate with a CN and/or SAN that covers both DNS names, or you can create two certificates.
 This document details creating these items, signed by the self-signed CA cert created above:

 * `deck.crt` and `deck.key`, which are the `pem`-formatted certificate and private key for use by Deck.
 The key will have a password.
-* `gate.jks`, which is a Java KeyStore that contains the following:
+* `gate.jks`, which is a Java KeyStore (JKS) that contains the following:
   * The certificate and private key for use by Gate (with alias *gate*)
   * The certificate for the Certificate Authority created above (with alias *ca*)

+Additionally, these intermediate files will be created:

+* `deck.csr`: a Certificate Signing Request file, generated from `deck.key` and used in conjunction with `ca.key` to sign `deck.crt`
+* `gate.csr`: a Certificate Signing Request file, generated from `gate.key` and used in conjunction with `ca.key` to sign `gate.crt`
+* `gate.crt`: a `pem`-formatted certificate for Gate.
+This will be converted to .p12 and imported into the JKS.
+* `gate.p12`: a `p12`-formatted certificate and private key for Gate.
+This will be imported into the JKS.

 1. Create a server key for Deck.
+This will prompt for a password to encrypt the key.
 Keep this file safe!
 ```
 openssl genrsa -des3 -out deck.key 4096
 ```

 1. Generate a certificate signing request for Deck.
 Specify `localhost` or Deck's eventual fully-qualified domain name (FQDN) as the Common Name (CN).
+This will prompt for the password for `deck.key`.
 ```
 openssl req -new -key deck.key -out deck.csr
 ```